 Our physicist is essential in this adventure, with knowledge of the terrain due to a trek in Nepal he made two years ago.
 His personal experiences such as the construction of a wind turbine will allow us a significant expertise.

-As you will have understood, Valentin will invade us with his good humor during this project, while ensuring an irreproachable organization.
+As you will have understood, Valentin will submerge us with his good humor during this project, while ensuring an irreproachable organization.

 I’m Valentin,and I come from Besançon in Franche-Comté.
 I am extremely lucky to have had parents who made me grow up in contact with nature.
 Thanks to them, I was able to familiarize myself with the mountains, especially in Belledonne, and in the Chamonix valley where we went every year.
 I also worked there as a cook for several summers.
 And it is in this environment where I grew up that I was able to see with my own eyes the consequences of climate change.
 This makes me today an engineer-sportsman-ecologist-committed who is fascinated by nature, as much by its beauty as by its functioning and its harmony.